BradenBetz/template/projects/project-1.md

 date: 2015-07-01
 labels:
   - C++
-summary: The big project for ICS 212 was to create a Bank Database that utilized a linked list to store different records, containing an Address, Account Number and Name.n
+summary: The big project for ICS 212 was to create a Bank Database that utilized a linked list to store different records, containing an Address, Account Number and Name
 ---